Drivers with Disabilities in MichiganPage Overview

 Plates must be applied for at a Secretary of State branch office.

 You can begin the process by mailing in the Application for a Disability License Plate (Form MV-110) found online.
 Your disability will need to be certified by a physician, chiropractor, or vision specialist.

 Disabled plates expire annually on the owner's birthday.
 Regular registration fees apply.

 There are two types of disabled placards.
 Both are intended for use by individuals who have impaired mobility.
 Applications for either must be signed by a medical professional.

 Blue placards are issued to individuals when there is little hope a qualifying condition will improve.
 They're valid for 4 years, expiring on the individual's birthday.

-Red placards are temporary and valid for 1 to 6 months.
-You'll need to submit an Application for a Disability License Plate (Form MV-110) at a Secretary of State branch office.
+Red placards are temporary and valid for up to 6 months.
+You'll need to submit an Disability Parking Placard Application (Form BFS-108) at a Secretary of State branch office.
 There is no fee for a temporary placard, which may not be renewed.
-If the disability persists, you must submit a new application.
+If the disability persists, you must submit a new application..

 For more information about disability license plates and placards, parking privileges, free parking stickers, and penalties for abusing disabled plates and placards, read the Secretary of State's Disability Parking brochure.